Built-ins

 join:string elems:[]any sep:string

-function takes two arguments: an array of any and a separator
+The join function takes two arguments: an array of any and a separator

 string.
 The array of any is the list of elements to be concatenated.
 The separator string